Dana Nessel: Twitter death threat

 On March 2, 2023, Nessel announced that she was among several Jewish government officials targeted in antisemitic threats made on social media by a heavily armed Michigan man.
 Jack Eugene Carpenter III, of Tipton, Michigan, was charged in federal court with transmitting an interstate threat, a felony.
 Carpenter was accused of tweeting from Texas in February 2023: "I'm heading back to Michigan now threatening to carry out the punishment of death to anyone that is jewish in the Michigan govt if they don't leave, or confess."
 Carpenter possessed three handguns, a shotgun, and two rifles, and was under investigation for stealing a handgun, according to federal prosecutors.
 Commenting on the threat on Twitter, Nessel stated: "It is my sincere hope that the federal authorities take this offense just as seriously as my Hate Crimes & Domestic Terrorism Unit takes plots to murder elected officials."
 Carpenter was found incompetent to stand trial, suffering from a combination of unusually grandiose conspiracy theories and a persecution complex, with threatening posts toward others included a vow to execute Elon Musk.

+2026 Michigan Convention Boycott

+Dana Nessel, has claimed that she has faced antisemitic harassment and has said that she plans to skip the state party’s 2026 Democratic convention due to the threats of further abuse.
+In a statement regarding the convention Nessel said: “I don’t feel safe going,” Nessel reportedly said.
+“I feel like my presence isn’t going to be welcome.
+I don’t want to get chased around.
+I don’t want to get harassed.
+I don’t want to get yelled and screamed at.
+I don’t want to get booed off the stage, irrespective of what I’m saying.”

+However Nessel has also made statements telling American Jews that they need to prioritize the wider population's safety over their own, invoking the Queen Esther story from the Jewish holiday of Purim as an example.
+Saying in a statement at a meeting of Michigan Jewish Democrats that they need “to place the needs of the world above even our own self-interest and, yes, even our own survival.”